 People were protected by safe recruitment procedures.
 There were sufficient numbers of staff on duty to support people safely and ensure everyone had opportunities to take part in activities of their choice.
-Staff received an induction programme.
+Staff received an induction programme when they started working for Encompass.
 Staff had completed training and had the right skills and knowledge to meet people's needs.